“I decided, ‘I’m 18, I’m a man, I’m going to grow a moustache – and it was pathetic for years.” -- Chris Hadfield, Astronaut (ret.)

 Married for 30-some years, the Lakens confronted and survived male erectile dysfunction as a side effect of prostate surgery.
 While Keith had the condition , both he and Virginia underwent mutual and individual healing to reinstate sexual intimacy.
 As they explored their emotional conflicts and shared experiences they validate all readers’ who may be struggling with the decision on when and how to receive and recover from treatment for prostate cancer.

 Around 1989, journalist Anthony Radziwill was diagnosed with testicular cancer.
 Treatment left him sterile but in remission.
-Shortly before his marriage to another prize-winning reporter, Carole Ann DiFalco, his cancer returned.
+Shortly before his marriage to another prize-winning reporter, Carole Ann DiFalco, opens a new window, his cancer returned.
 Over the next five years, until his death in 1999, his wife was his primary caregiver.
 They each completed prize-winning work despite Anthony’s numerous hospitalizations, operations, evaluations and experimental treatments.
 This is their story.